andywilsonuk/IntegrationTestingLibraryForSqlServer/README.md

 # IntegrationTestingLibraryForSqlServer
-Provides helper functions for setting up and tearing down SQL Server database fakes for use in integration testing.
+Provides helper functions for setting up and tearing down SQL Server database fakes for use in integration/acceptance testing.

 Available on NuGet at https://www.nuget.org/packages/IntegrationTestingLibraryForSqlServer

 Ideal for use with [SQL Server Local DB](http://blogs.msdn.com/b/sqlexpress/archive/2011/07/12/introducing-localdb-a-better-sql-express.aspx) which is deployed as part of Visual Studio but can also be installed on Integration Test servers.
+Specflow is fully support and the preferred method for creating intgration tests, see further down this document for [Specflow integration best practices](#Specflow integration best practices).
 ```C#
 using System.Data;
 using IntegrationTestingLibraryForSqlServer;